-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The universal other to all children and YP PSHE lessons include all pupils using the Jigsaw scheme of work.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE lessons include all pupils using the SCARF approach.
 All staff are responsible for the wellbeing, emotional, physical and mental health needs of pupils.
-This is co-ordinated by class teacher/ SENDCo Counselling support services can be accessed where appropriate.
+This is co-ordinated by class teacher/ SENCo.
+Counselling support services can be accessed where appropriate.
 Pupil issues are dealt with by trained staff, as they arise.
 School nurse service is available through parental/ school referral.
 Trauma informed schools awareness.
 3 Trauma informed schools practitioners.
 Time limited and monitored groups address: self-esteem social skills anger management Risk assessments using the Aspire model are carried out to actively support pupils in their accessing and ensuring their health, well-being and emotional support when required.
 Fun Fit' targeted to help children with coordination issues.
 Teacher or TA support for children who are experiencing emotional issues.
-This may take to form of small group circle time and motional activities and Jigsaw.
+This may take to form of small group circle time and Thrive activities or R-Time.
 TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
 Additional support for students can be requested from CAMHS Social Care Dreadnought Penhaligans Friends and other outside agencies as appropriate.
-Pupils with specific medical conditions have individual health care plans.
-Pre Key Stage and standards 1-4 are used to tailor provision to need.
+Access to a nurture style provision to provide in depth support around emotional and mental health.
+Boxhall profiles.
+Motional screens Pupils with specific medical conditions have individual health care plans.
+B-squared is used to tailor provision to need.